Women's World Chess Championship: Dominance of the Soviet Union players (1950–1991)

-Menchik died, still champion, in 1944 in a German air raid on Kent.
+Menchik died, still champion, in 1944 when her house in Clapham was bombed by a V-1 flying bomb.
 The next championship was another round-robin tournament in 1949–50 and was won by Lyudmila Rudenko.
 Thereafter a system similar to that of the overall championship was established, with a cycle of Candidates events (and later Interzonals) to pick a challenger to face the reigning champion.

 The first such Candidates tournament was held in Moscow, 1952.
 Elisaveta Bykova won and proceeded to defeat Rudenko with seven wins, five losses, and two draws to become the third champion.
 The next Candidates tournament was won by Olga Rubtsova.
 Instead of directly playing Bykova, however, FIDE decided that the championship should be held between the three top players in the world.
 Rubtsova won at Moscow in 1956, one-half point ahead of Bykova, who finished five points ahead of Rudenko.
 Bykova regained the title in 1958 and defended it against Kira Zvorykina, winner of a Candidates tournament, in 1959.

 The fourth Candidates tournament was held in 1961 in Vrnjacka Banja, and was utterly dominated by Nona Gaprindashvili of Georgia, who won with ten wins, zero losses, and six draws.
 She then decisively defeated Bykova with seven wins, no losses, and four draws in Moscow, 1962 to become champion.
 Gaprindashvili defended her title against Alla Kushnir of Russia at Riga 1965 and Tbilisi/Moscow 1969.
 In 1972, FIDE introduced the same system for the women's championship as with the overall championship: a series of Interzonal tournaments, followed by the Candidates matches.
 Kushnir won again, only to be defeated by Gaprindashvili at Riga 1972.
 Gaprindashvili defended the title one last time against Nana Alexandria of Georgia at Pitsunda/Tbilisi 1975.

 In 1976–1978 Candidates cycle, 17-year-old Maya Chiburdanidze of Georgia ended up the surprise star, defeating Nana Alexandria, Elena Akhmilovskaya, and Alla Kushnir to face Gaprindashvili in the 1978 finals at Tbilisi.
 Chiburdanidze soundly defeated Gaprindashvili, marking the end of one Georgian's domination and the beginning of another's.
 Chiburdanidze defended her title against Alexandria at Borjomi/Tbilisi 1981 and Irina Levitina at Volgograd 1984.
 Following this, FIDE reintroduced the Candidates tournament system.
-Akhmilovskaya, who had earlier lost to Chiburdanidze in the Candidates matches, won the tournament was but was still defeated by Chiburdanidze at Sofia 1986.
+Akhmilovskaya, who had earlier lost to Chiburdanidze in the Candidates matches, won the tournament but was still defeated by Chiburdanidze at Sofia 1986.
 Chiburdanidze's final title defense came against Nana Ioseliani at Telavi 1988.